Watermelon:18 Benefits, Nutrition, Side Effects & How to Eat It

 8. Good for Skin and Hair

-The vitamins and antioxidants in watermelon are fantastic for your skin and hair.
-Vitamin C is essential for collagen production, the protein that gives skin its elasticity and strength.
+The combination of vitamins A and C in watermelon works wonders for your skin and hair.
+Vitamin C is vital for collagen production, the protein that keeps your skin supple and hair strong.

 9. Supports Eye Health